Agoric/documentation/main/zoe/guide/contracts/README.md

 ## Governance

-- [Escrow To Vote](./escrow-to-vote.md) - A coin voting contract in which votes are weighted by the escrowed governance tokens
+- [Escrow To Vote](./escrow-to-vote.md) - A coin voting contract in which votes are weighted by the escrowed governance tokens.

 ## Minting

-- [Mint Payments](./mint-payments.md) - an example of minting fungible
+- [Mint Payments](./mint-payments.md) - An example of minting fungible
-  tokens
+  tokens.
 - [Mint and Sell NFTs](./mint-and-sell-nfts.md) - A contract that
   mints NFTs and sells them through a separate sales contract.